 Making a dreamy cup of matcha in the breakaway style requires a few basic tools.
 Try to keep them altogether, in a tall pretty cup, say; that way, whenever you feel like having some matcha, you simply reach for the cup, and all the tools remain in one convenient place.

 Make things easy on yourself -- have all three tools arrive in your mailbox!
 You'll get the frother, the sieve, and the scoop at a nice discount...
 MORE

 Working directly in the creamer, this stylish frother from Prepara takes just 10 seconds or so to make a perfectly frothed creamer of matcha.
 It produces a rich, creamy, thick green foam...
 MORE

 Made of quality bamboo.
 One large heaping scoop is roughly 1 gram, the perfect amount for one cup of matcha...
 MORE

 The ideal way to store matcha.
-These violet-black jars are designed to block all UV light, and matcha seems to retain its vibrancy much longer in this UV-proof glass...
+These violet-black jars are designed to block all UV light, and matcha seems to retain its vibrancy much longer...
 MORE

 Our extra large storage jar is perfect for storing super-sized portions of matcha.
 It holds up to 350 grams...
 SHOP